 We require 24 hours notice for cancellation although exceptions are made for emergencies.
-Students who have had three no-shows or late cancellations in a term may be blocked from booking additional One-to-one Writing Support appointments.
+Students who have had three no-shows or late cancellations in a term may be blocked from booking additional one-to-one writing wupport appointments.

-Many of our writing instructors have severe allergies to manufactured scents.
+Many of our writing instructors have severe allergies to fragrances.
 Please refrain from wearing or applying any fragranced products while visiting us – you may unwittingly cause someone to have a severe allergic reaction.
 We thank you for your conscientious compliance with this request.